 Here was a family that was now the FIRST family.

 It was a moment that I will always remember.
 It said to me that maybe just maybe, America has turned a corner.
-Maybe people of color will finally be afforded the respect that they have always deserved.
+Perhaps people of color will finally be afforded the respect that they have always deserved.
 Maybe America was finally going to live up to the words on which it was founded that all people are created equal.
-Maybe Doctor Martin Luther King Jr’s dream that we will be judged by the content of our character and not the color of our skin was finally on the cusp of becoming a reality.
+Maybe Doctor Martin Luther King Jr’s dream that we will be judged by our character’s content and not the color of our skin was finally on the cusp of becoming a reality.

 But then came 2016, and even though, for eight years, President Obama and his entire family were the personifications of grace and dignity, America elected a man who was the polar opposite.
 A man who campaigned on division and tactically embraced racism.
 Maybe I thought to myself, America hasn’t turned that corner.